 About the only thing I don't use sheet pans for is sheet cakes.
-(I've never had cause to make one.)
+(Unless you're a baker, do you need anything larger than 9x13?)

-I absolutely cringe when I see sheet pans in cooking stores for upwards of $30.
-It is not necessary to spend even a fraction of this on a sheet pan!
+I cringe when I see sheet pans in cooking stores for upwards of $30.
+It is not necessary to spend this much on a sheet pan!

 If you want to buy on Amazon, this $10 pan from Wilton is all you need: